-- 1.9 Payment Service Providers (PSPs) of Payers must ensure that the Payer information conveyed in the payment relating to account holding customers is accurate and has been verified.
-The verification requirement is deemed to be met for account holding customers of the PSP whose identity has been verified, and where the information obtained by this verification has been stored in accordance with anti money laundering requirements, ie in the UK in accordance with the Money Laundering Regulations 2007, which gave effect to the Third EU Money Laundering Directive.
+1.10 Payment Service Providers (PSPs) of Payers and Payees must ensure that the information conveyed in the payment relating to account holding customers is accurate and has been verified.
+The verification requirement is deemed to be met for account holding customers of the PSP whose identity has been verified, and where the information obtained by this verification has been stored in accordance with anti-money laundering requirements, i.e., in the UK in accordance with the Money Laundering Regulations 2017, which gave effect to the Fourth EU Money Laundering Directive.
 This position applies even though the address shown on the payment transfer may not have been specifically verified.
-No further verification of such account holders is required, although PSPs may wish to exercise discretion to do so in individual cases; e.g., firms will be mindful of Part I, paragraphs 5.3.14 5.3.18, concerning customers with existing relationships.
-(See 1.13ff where the named Payer is not the holder of the account to be debited.) - 1.10 Before undertaking one-off payments in excess of €1000 on the instructions of non-account holding customers, the PSP of the Payer should verify the identity and address (or evidence of a permitted alternative to address, such as date and place of birth if quoting that information on the transfer instead of address). - 1.11 For non-account based transfers of €1000 and under, PSPs are not required by the Regulation to verify the Payer's identity except when several transactions are carried out which appear to be linked (see Article 5.4) and together exceed €1000.
-NB, even in cases where the Regulation does not require verification, the customer information has to be obtained and it may be advisable for the PSP to verify the identity of the Payer in all cases. - 1.12 Evidence of verification must be retained with the customer information in accordance with Record Keeping Requirements (see 1.20-1.21).
+No further verification of such account holders is required, although PSPs may wish to exercise discretion to do so in individual cases; e.g., firms will be mindful of Part I, paragraphs 5.317 - 5.3.20, concerning customers with existing relationships.
+(See 1.13ff where the named Payer is not the holder of the account to be debited.)

+1.11 Where both PSPs are based in the EEA -

+- PSPs of Payers must only verify the information on the Payer if the transfer exceeds €1,000 (single or linked), if the funds have been received in cash or anonymous electronic money, or if there are reasonable grounds for suspecting money laundering or terrorist financing. - PSPs of Payees must only verify the information on the Payee if the transfer exceeds €1,000 (single or linked), if the funds are paid out in cash or anonymous electronic money, or if there are reasonable grounds for suspecting money laundering or terrorist financing. - 1.12 Evidence of verification must be retained with the customer information in accordance with Record Keeping Requirements (see 1.20-1.21).